kallaway/100-days-of-code/r1-log.md

 ### `Day 016: 2018-07-10`

-**Today's Progress**: I finished applied visiual design section and solve toy problem on codewars.
+**Today's Progress**: I finished applied visiual design section and solve toy problem on [codewars](https://www.codewars.com/users/htirawi) .

 **Thoughts**: I get a huge benifit from this section and how to add animation to my page and play with colors and design.